karthigamuthuraj/ai-qa-test-case-generator/README.md

 - **Python**: The programming language used for this app.
 - **Pandas**: For data manipulation and CSV export.
 - **simplejson**: For JSON parsing and handling.

-## Contributing

-Feel free to open issues or create pull requests to improve this project.
-If you'd like to contribute, please fork this repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements